-As with the original Global Burden of Disease analyses which this work follows, modelling illness in this way involves a number of simplifications and assumptions.
+As with the Global Burden of Disease analyses for modern populations, modelling illness in this way involves simplifications and assumptions.
 For example, the methodology assumes that a condition either kills a sufferer or afflicts them; cases where a disease first afflicts somebody for a long period and then kills them (which is common, for example, with tuberculosis) are simply counted as instantly lethal.
 It is assumed that the proportion of cases which kill the sufferer is constant across age categories, as is the severity weight assigned to a disability.
 The methodology takes no account of interactions between conditions, and it also assumes that a non-lethal illness does not bias life expectancy (e.g. that people who become disabled at age 30 will live as long as people who do not).
 The question raised by such approximations is not whether they simplify real-world health; they undoubtedly do.
 It is whether adding further complexity to the model to take them into account would incur more analytical liability in terms of further assumptions than it would solve in terms of accuracy, and whether such considerations change the major outlines of the results.
 As modellers often say, all models are wrong, but some are usefully so.

 4. Results

-Though we have tried to be systematic and informed by evidence, in many ways this is a thought experiment or range-finding exercise, and we would not claim it gives precise results by any means.
-But given that it is the first consideration of the question, even such an exercise can usefully sketch the general outline of things.
+Though we have tried to be systematic and informed by evidence, this is a thought experiment or range-finding exercise; it does not aim to provide precise results.
+But it is the first attempt to use DALYs to answer real questions about historical health, and even such an exercise can usefully sketch the general outline of things.
 The general picture which emerges is both intuitive and robust.
 How different conditions contribute to the overall burden of disease is marked enough that even if specific conditions are modelled differently than we have here – if we model the prevalence of tuberculosis at 40% instead of 50%, or of cancers at 5% instead of at 1%, or make leprosy lethal in some cases, for instance – the major results remain similar.

 So what was the biggest health problem of the Middle Ages?
 The answer is straightforward (Table 6; Figure 1, Figure 2, Figure 3): infant and child death, followed by various infectious diseases, of which the most significant single one was probably tuberculosis (cf. Waldron, 2009 90).
+This picture is familiar to modern public health in developing areas, but it is radically different than the images derived from either historical sources or palaeopathology.
 Plague (Yersinia pestis) was important, but it was in a second rank of conditions, perhaps half as significant as the top killers.
-When epidemics occurred, they killed many people; but no other epidemic was as lethal as the 1348 Black Death, and there were many years when plague was not present.
+When epidemics occurred, they killed many people; but no other epidemic was as lethal as the 1348-9 Black Death, and there were many years when plague was not present.
 Considering the later medieval period as a whole, a person’s chances of dying from plague were vastly lower than of dying from less visible, common infectious diseases which were always present.
 Other than old age and infant and child deaths (themselves probably overwhelmingly due to infectious disease, but categorized by the age of the victim), infectious diseases occupy all of the top places for cause of death.
 Not counting plague, infectious diseases cumulatively account for around half of all deaths.
 Among them, tuberculosis is probably the single most important one.
 But all of these categories cause at least twice as many deaths as the next most significant cause.